crf8472/libarcsdec/BUILD.md

 ## Building the API documentation

 When you configure the project, switch ``-DWITH_DOCS=ON`` is required to prepare building the documentation.
+Only this configuration option will create the target ``doc`` that can be used to build the documentation.

-Doxygen and the tool ``dot`` from graphviz are required for building the documentation.
-The documentation can be build as a set of static HTML pages or as a PDF manual using LaTeX.
+Doxygen is required for building the documentation.

+The documentation can be build as a set of static HTML pages (recommended) or as a PDF manual using LaTeX (experimental, very alpha).

+If you decide to build HTML, you may choose either the stock HTML output of doxygen or the HTML output styled by m.css.
+Doxygen's stock HTML output is stable but looks outdated.
+The m.css-styled output is much, much more user-friendly, clean and fit for documentation of modern C++.
+On the other hand it is more cutting edge and therefore not as stable as doxygen's stock HTML output.
+Credits for the amazing m.css tool go to [mozra][3].

 ### Quickstart: Doxygen Stock HTML

 The generation of the documentation sources must be requested at configuration stage.
 The documentation sources will not be generated automatically during build.
 It is required to call target ``doc`` manually.
-This target requires doxygen and graphviz.

 	$ cd build
 	$ cmake -DWITH_DOCS=ON ..